viveksingh1105/line-follower-robot-atmega2560/README.md

 ---

-## Note
+## Project Context

-This project was completed in January 2019 during my B.Tech studies.
+This project was completed in January 2019 as part of my undergraduate Electrical Engineering coursework.

+This repository documents the system architecture and embedded control workflow implemented during the project.

+---

+## Repository Structure

+docs/ → system architecture diagrams and supporting documentation

-Due to the time elapsed since completion, original source code and hardware images are not available.
-The documentation above reflects the implemented system architecture and control logic used during the project.
+This repository documents the system architecture and control workflow implemented during the project.

 ---